 Steps to boost your credit score

-- Verify your credit report information.
-The three major credit-reporting bureaus — TransUnion, Equifax and Experian — allow you one free copy of your report once per year.
+Verify your credit report information.
+The three major credit-reporting bureaus — TransUnion, Equifax and Experian — allow you one free copy of your report every week, instead of once per quarter.
+This change is in response to financial difficulties many families faced as a result of COVID-19.
 Request a copy from each agency by visiting AnnualCreditReport.com.

 Remember, your age, weight and credit score are personal.
 But you’ll smile on the inside knowing a higher credit score number is a good thing.